erikkaashoek/Tapr-VNA/ReadMe.txt

  - two FET's to switch between reflection and transmission for right audio channel.

 Todo:
-- Test if 3 harmonic can be used to extend VNA till above 500 MHz.
-Initial test shows 30dB reduction in SNR but that still may leave above 50dB dynamic range
-- Add an programmable attanuator to control the
+- Add a programmable attanuator to increase dynamic range